NVSL/QuadClass-Resources/labs/Introduction-To-Eagle/README.md

 -->

 ### Exporting Files
-Once you've finished creating your boards and schematics, the last step is to export these files locally to commit to GitHub or send to others for review.
+Once you've finished creating your boards, schematics and libraries, the last step is to export these files locally to commit to GitHub or send to others for review.
 Start by opening your schematic or board, then navigate to `File->Export`:

 ![](images/export1.png)

-This will open a file dialog for saving your schematic as either a `*.fsch` or `*.sch`, or your board as either a `*.fbrd` or `*.brd`.
-For both files, save them using the "Eagle 9.X Compatible" format as shown below:
+This will open a file dialog for saving your files in 3 different formats.
+For all files, save them using the "Eagle 9.X Compatible" format as shown below:

 ![](images/export2.png)